harrisonmmiller/auto-annotated-portfolio/content/pages/projects/project-one.md

 client: Awesome client
 description: >-
-  As a production assistant on The Theraping, I worked closely with the camera and art department to set dress, and setup equipment when it came time to shoot.
+  As a production assistant on The Theraping, I worked closely with the camera and art department to set dress, and set up equipment when it came time to shoot.
+Working on this project, I was in charge of confirming the logistics behind the cast and crew schedules.
 featuredImage:
   type: ImageBlock
   url: /images/bg1.jpg